Raid Alpine (Nice to Geneva)

 Day 4: Cesana Torinese to Séez

-Plenty of breakfast digestion time on the long descent into Susa this morning.
+You’ll have plenty of time to digest your breakfast on the long descent to Susa this morning!
 The Col du Mont-Cenis (2081m) will take you back into France and it’s a tough climb from this side!
 Refuel in the café at the top before facing another classic – the 2nd highest col in Europe: the Col de l’Iseran (2764m).
 This is the most picturesque side to climb and the views are stunning.
-All there is then left to do is roll down the hill (for almost 50km!) through Val-d’Isère and on to our secluded 3* hotel on the outskirts of Bourg-St-Maurice.
+All that’s left to do is descend (for almost 50km!) to Val-d’Isère and on to our secluded 3* hotel on the outskirts of Bourg-St-Maurice.

 149km with 3100m ascent [ride profile]